ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-9.md

 ### Rewarding Innovation and Celebrating Successes

 Rewarding innovation and celebrating successes can motivate employees to continue to innovate and experiment.
 Leaders should recognize and reward innovative ideas and efforts, celebrate successes, and share success stories with the team.

+## Leading by Example

+Leaders should model the behavior they want to see in their team members.
+By demonstrating a willingness to take risks, experiment, and learn from failure, leaders can encourage their team members to do the same.

 Building a Culture of Continuous Improvement
 --------------------------------------------